 We hope to welcome spectators back as soon as we are able and will update information here so please check back closer to the event.

-We are always on the look out for people to join our awesome team of Marshals and Volunteers and it is a great way to raise funds for your local community group or charity.
-If you are a local business and have offers over event weekend please contact us so we can include you in our communications with our athletes.
+We are always on the lookout for people to join our awesome team of Marshals and Volunteers and it is a great way to raise funds for your local community group or charity.
+If you are a local business and have offers over the event weekend please contact us so we can include you in our communications with our athletes.
 There are also opportunities for stands in our Event Village.

 Signage and Litter